 O Rachel! cease thy weeping: they rest from pains and cares.

-Lord, grant us hearts as guileless and crowns as
+Lord, grant us hearts as guileless and crowns as bright as theirs.

 Praise for the light from heaven, praise for the voice of awe,